Duncan Gibbins

 Duncan Gibbins (13 October 1952 – 3 November 1993) was a British film and music video director, as well as a screenwriter.
 Gibbins was known for his romance and thriller films as well as for the various music videos he directed.
 Gibbins's first break was with the 1986 release of Fire with Fire, about a young woman who attends a Catholic school and a young man from a nearby prison camp who fall in love and run away together to escape the law, the church and their parents.
 On 3 November 1993, Gibbins died as a result of third degree burns he received from a fire at the home he was renting.
 He was 41 years old at the time of his death.

 Early life, family and education

 Gibbins was born in Jersey on 13 October 1952.
 He attended The Arthur Terry School, in Sutton Coldfield, Birmingham, where he captained the school football team.

+He moved with his family to the West Country & attended Chipping Sodbury Grammar School from 1968-1970 where he passed his A level exams.